 Märraum Architects - Blogs

-Nick Cattaneo, our Architectural Technician, arranged a team day doing something which is close to his heart and which turned the team into eco-activists all in one go.
+Nick Cattaneo, our Architectural Technician, arranged a team day doing something close to his heart.
 We worked alongside Surfers Against Sewage to clean up one of our beautiful local beaches...

 Surfers Against Sewage (S.A.S.) have been working since 1990 to create safer, cleaner beaches.
 With the help of its organised cleans, arranging a beach clean and working together to make a real difference is easier than you might think.